Sienci-Labs/Resources/addons/addons-common/addons-tls.md

 ![](/_images/_addons/addons_common/addons_tls-connect.jpg){.aligncenter .size-medium}

-Then install cable clips on the T-slots in the crossbeams, routing from the SLB/SLB-EXT controller to the location of your TLS.
+**For AltMills**: Since the TLS is mounted far away from the front, we will do some cable management.
+Install cable clips on the T-slots in the crossbeams, routing from the controller to the location of your TLS.

 ![](/_images/_addons/addons_common/addons_tls-cableclip.jpg){.aligncenter .size-medium}